Kotlin/kotlinx.coroutines/docs/shared-mutable-state-and-concurrency.md

 Counter =
 -->

 What does it print at the end?
-It is highly unlikely to ever print "Counter = 100000", because a thousand coroutines increment the `counter` concurrently from multiple threads without any synchronization.
+It is highly unlikely to ever print "Counter = 100000", because a hundred coroutines increment the `counter` concurrently from multiple threads without any synchronization.

 > Note: if you have an old system with 2 or fewer CPUs, then you _will_ consistently see 100000, because